-2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are addressed in the report and appendices; no other resource implications directly as a result of this report.
+2.0 00 RESOURCE IMPLICATIONS 2.0 01 Financial implications are set out within this report and supporting appendices; there are no other resource implications directly as a result of this report.

 3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 Arlingclose Ltd, being the Council's treasury management advisors.